Munawarhussain729/Pdf-Manipulator/README.md

 3) Encypt a pdf using using your own password
 4) Can Rotate Multiple Pages of a pdf File

+One Important Thing You have to enter the Name of File including extension like (Test.pdf)
  #How It Works:
  First Select which operation you want to perform